 Carbon Dioxide (CO²) which helps to put the fizz in your soft drink can help to improve the skin’s elasticity and appearance.

+Cosmetic Image Clinics is bringing the European phenomena of CO² therapy to Brisbane.
 Carboxytherapy, also known as carbon dioxide therapy or CDT is a non-surgical cosmetic medicine treatment that injects gaseous carbon dioxide below the skin into the subcutaneous tissue increasing the blood circulation to that area.

-This treatment is very popular in Brazil and other European countries and helps to stimulate blood flow, improving the skin’s elasticity and helping to reduce the appearance of cellulite.
-It has also been used in the treatment of dark circles under the eyes, stretch marks, fat reduction, hair loss.
+This treatment is popular in Brazil and European countries and helps to stimulate blood flow, improving the skin’s elasticity and helping to reduce the appearance of cellulite.
+It has also been used in the treatment of dark circles under the eyes, stretch marks, fat reduction, and hair loss.
 By increasing oxygenated blood-flow to the region injected with CO² it therefore increases collagen formation in the skin, giving it a more youthful appearance.

 Treatments are most commonly performed on the face, neck, arms, abdomen and thighs.